Azure/azure-workload-identity/docs/book/src/topics/infra-as-code-examples/terraform-azure-kubernetes-service-aks.md

 - **Helm** - Install the Azure Workload Identity System objects.
 - **Kubernetes** - Create the Service Account and deploy a quick-start workload.

-ℹ️ Modules are isolated for individual `apply` commands, following [this warning](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources) from the Kubernetes provider.
+> Modules are isolated for individual `apply` commands, following [this warning](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources) from the Kubernetes provider.

 ## Deployment Steps